 Providing opportunities in elementary schools for teacher candidates in teacher preparation programs is central to bridging theory to practice and contextualizing the learning.
 While these experiences may begin during the freshman year, many across South Carolina begin clinical experiences in the junior year.
 Early experiences in the classrooms or pre-internship field experiences provide opportunities for candidates to observe the application of practices, learn daily routines of a school and classroom, get to know the learners in the classroom, engage in multiple conversations with the school-based teacher educator about practices, and experience a wide range of engagements to begin the clinical experiences (Zenkov & Pytash 2018).
-During the senior year, common practice includes teacher candidates take on more responsibility as they gain experience in classrooms while fully immersed in the classroom.
-When teacher candidates have opportunities to a filtre programs to situate themselves in classrooms with young learners, it affords them opportunities to affirm their career choice, discern the needs of learners under the direction of a knowledgeable school-based teacher educator (i.e., classroom teacher), realize the diverse populations in schools, gain insight for involving families and communities, and collaborate collegially (Council for the Accreditation of Educator Preparation (CAEP); AACTE, 2018).
+During the senior year, common practice includes teacher candidate placements in elementary classrooms for a semester to a full year internship experience.
+Teacher candidates take on more responsibility as they gain experience in classrooms while fully immersed in the classroom.
+When teacher candidates have opportunities early in their programs to situate themselves in classrooms with young learners, it affords them opportunities to affirm their career choice, discern the needs of learners under the direction of a knowledgeable school-based teacher educator (i.e, classroom teacher), realize the diverse populations in schools, gain insight for involving families and communities, and collaborate collegially (Council for the Accreditation of Educator Preparation (CAEP); AACTE, 2018).